lisan-5/lisan-5/README.md

 </h2>

 <div align="center">
   <p>👋 Hello!
 I'm Lisanegebriel Abay, a Computer Science student at Addis Ababa University with a passion for technology and innovation.
 As a full-stack developer, app developer and cybersecurity enthusiast, I thrive on crafting robust web applications while ensuring they remain secure in our ever-evolving digital landscape.
-I always seeking to bridge the gap between functionality and safety.
-When I'm not coding, you'll find me exploring new security challenges or contributing to open-source projects that make the digital world a better place. 🚀</p>
+I always seek to bridge the gap between functionality and safety.🚀</p>
 </div>

 <h2>